 A legacy of passion and authenticity

 For generations, Domaine Trapet Père et Fils has embodied excellence and innovation in Burgundy, combining family tradition and biodynamic practices to reveal the quintessence of Pinot Noir.
-Based in Gevrey-Chambertin, this emblematic estate cultivates its vines with a deep respect for the terroir, producing wines of rare purity and complexity that captivate enthusiasts the world over.
+Based in Gevrey-Chambertin, this iconic estate cultivates its vines with a deep respect for the terroir, producing wines of rare purity and complexity that captivate enthusiasts the world over.

-- This Chambertin Grand Cru 2021 stands out for its perfect balance between power and finesse, offering a tasting experience of rare intensity.
+- This Chambertin Grand Cru 2021 stands out for its perfect balance between power and finesse, delivering a tasting experience of rare intensity.
 Its complex aromas of dark fruits, spices and mineral notes, combined with a silky tannic structure and vibrant acidity, make it a wine of great depth, capable of ageing gracefully for decades.

 FAQ